aramshiva/nomen/app/api/README.md

 ## Rate Limiting

-Please be mindful of rate limits when making requests to these API endpoints.
+No rate limits are applied to these API endpoints, but misusing and abusing them may mean I will need to rate limit these in the future.
+Please try to keep your requests under 5/req/min.